Action potential

 As an action potential (nerve impulse) travels down an axon, there is a change in electric polarity across the membrane of the axon.
 In response to a signal from another neuron, sodium- (Na^{+}) and potassium- (K^{+})–gated ion channels open and close as the membrane reaches its threshold potential.
 Na^{+} channels open at the beginning of the action potential, and Na^{+} moves into the axon, causing depolarization.
 Repolarization occurs when K^{+} channels open and K^{+} moves out of the axon, creating a change in electric polarity between the outside of the cell and the inside.
 The impulse travels down the axon in one direction only, to the axon terminal where it signals other neurons.

+Action potential graph showing membrane states and voltage.

 An action potential (also known as a nerve impulse or "spike" when in a neuron) is a series of quick changes in voltage across a cell membrane.
 An action potential occurs when the membrane potential of a specific cell rapidly rises and falls.
 This "depolarization" (physically, a reversal of the polarization of the membrane) then causes adjacent locations to similarly depolarize.
 Action potentials occur in several types of excitable cells, which include animal cells like neurons and muscle cells, as well as some plant cells.
 Certain endocrine cells such as pancreatic beta cells, and certain cells of the anterior pituitary gland are also excitable cells.

 In neurons, action potentials play a central role in cell–cell communication by providing for—or with regard to saltatory conduction, assisting—the propagation of signals along the neuron's axon toward synaptic boutons situated at the ends of an axon; these signals can then connect with other neurons at synapses, or to motor cells or glands.
 In other types of cells, their main function is to activate intracellular processes.
 In muscle cells, for example, an action potential is the first step in the chain of events leading to contraction.
 In beta cells of the pancreas, they provoke release of insulin.
 The temporal sequence of action potentials generated by a neuron is called its "spike train".
 A neuron that emits an action potential, or nerve impulse, is often said to "fire".